Mellon/ACLS Dissertation Innovation Fellowship

 - exploration of new modes of scholarly communication and dissertation design;

 - collaboration with community partners;

 The list above is by no means exhaustive.
-ACLS seeks to support a range of innovation in doctoral research — practical, trans- or interdisciplinary, digital, collaborative, critical, or methodological — as well as innovative forms and modes of publication.
+Innovation might take a variety of forms, and with this program, ACLS seeks to support a range of innovation in doctoral research — trans- or interdisciplinary, digital, collaborative, critical, methodological, etc. — as well as innovative forms and modes of publication.